How to Convert RTMP to HLS for Live Video Streaming in 2024

 Do you know how to change RTMP to HLS for live video streaming?

-RTMP and HTTP live streaming HLS are two streaming protocols that help transport live streams between the recording equipment, the encode, and the live streaming platform.
+RTMP and HTTP live streaming HLS are two streaming protocols that help transport live streams between the recording equipment, the encoders, and the RTMP streaming platform.

 With the right video streaming host, you can automatically convert a single RTMP feed from your video encoder to HTTP live streaming on the server.